Desktop Controls Explained

 - Manage Blocked Desktop Apps: Opens a list of desktop apps that you can block with Desktop App blocking.
 Note: Apps may need to be running to populate on this list.

-- Options → Start at Login (Mac) or Run on Startup (Windows): When enabled, Freedom will launch at startup.
+- Options → Start at Login: When enabled, Freedom will launch when you log in to your computer.

 - Options → Disable Quit During Sessions: When enabled, Freedom will prevent you from quitting during a running session.

-- Options → Disable Activity Monitor During Sessions (Mac Only): When enabled, Freedom will prevent you accessing Activity Monitor so you cannot manually quit the app during an active block session.
+- Options → Disable Activity Monitor During Sessions: When enabled, Freedom will prevent you accessing Activity Monitor so you cannot manually quit the app during an active block session.

 - Options → Non-Proxy Mode: Activates non-proxy mode.
-For more information on this, please see Non-Proxy Mode for Mac and Windows.
+For more information on this, please see Non-Proxy Mode for Mac.

 - Options → Troubleshooting Info: This contains information that is useful for troubleshooting any issues with Freedom.
 When contacting support, you may be asked to send this information.

-- Options → Advanced → Block Email and Chat: (Mac only) If selected, desktop email and chat programs will be blocked during any kind of session.
+- Options → Advanced → Block Email and Chat: If selected, desktop email and chat programs will be blocked during any kind of session.

 - Enable Website Exceptions: Website exceptions will only work when you have this selected.